 You can also replace spent crops like beans and peas with a late sowing, too.
 Dwarf French beans sown now take over from your climbing varieties to keep the pods coming well into autumn.
 Early ‘Nantes’ style carrots, beetroot, turnips and even early varieties of peas also give you plenty of autumn flavour from a July sowing.

-You’ll find a fantastic selection of seed for late sowing at our garden centre in Paston and Oundle so drop by this week and have a browse – you’ll be amazed what you can grow.
+You’ll find a fantastic selection of seed for late sowing at our garden centre in Oundle so drop by this week and have a browse – you’ll be amazed what you can grow.
 There’s life in the veg patch yet!